liquid-mirror/valgrind/exp-ptrcheck/README.ABOUT.PTRCHECK.txt

-* sg_main.c: Improve the performance of the stack / global checks by doing some up-front filtering to ignore references in areas which can't "obviously" can't be stack or globals.
+* sg_main.c: Improve the performance of the stack / global checks by doing some up-front filtering to ignore references in areas which "obviously" can't be stack or globals.
 This will require using information that m_aspacemgr knows about the address space layout.